holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

   and or compound logic, for building devices on top of.

-  Like say a WT901 9 axis gyro has two trigger pins that can be set for several elemental reasons, SatIO cureently utilizes an ATMEGA2560 for 50+ trigger pins that can each be triggered by a compound of reasons.
+  Like say a WT901 9 axis gyro has two trigger pins that can be set for several elemental reasons, SatIO curently utilizes an ATMEGA2560 for 50+ trigger pins that can each be triggered by a compound of reasons.

   A huge matrix switch (compund event triggers) in a small package, supporting stacks